Mjz86/C_colon/mcc.md

 - async(...),debug(...),optimize(...),lang(...):
-these don't really mean anything to the compiler, the are not relevant to ODR ( the declaration is allowed to not include these while the definition may) in c colon,( not even used in the ABI hash), however E colon can put these, to allow the context-type to be implicitly changed via reflection to reflect that functions intent for example debug(std::debug::obfuscated) to do debugging in release or debug(std::debug::unwind), to debug during unwind. or lang(std::python) to make bindings.
+these do not really mean anything to the compiler, the are not relevant to ODR ( the declaration is allowed to not include these while the definition may) in c colon,( not even used in the ABI hash), however E colon can put these, to allow the context-type to be implicitly changed via reflection to reflect that functions intent for example debug(std::debug::obfuscated) to do debugging in release or debug(std::debug::unwind), to debug during unwind. or lang(std::python) to make bindings.